The 2025 autumn firewood collection season is open from Monday 1 September until Sunday 30 November.

 - Mitchell Shire Council

-Restrictions are in place for firewood collection in Gunbower State forest.
-Only residents from Campaspe Shire Council, Gannawarra Shire Council, Loddon Shire Council and Swan Hill Rural City Council can collect from Gunbower State Forest.
+For the 2025 Spring firewood collection season, access to red gum firewood will be from Benwell State Forest.
+Only residents from Campaspe Shire Council, Gannawarra Shire Council, Loddon Shire Council and Swan Hill Rural City Council can collect from Benwell State Forest.

 Firewood collectors may be asked to prove their address when collecting firewood.

-- Residents of the Rural City of Mildura and Swan Hill Rural City are eligible to collect firewood in the Robinvale firewood collection areas during the autumn 2025 collection period.
+Residents of the Rural City of Mildura and Swan Hill Rural City are eligible to collect firewood in firewood collection areas when they open in the autumn 2026 collection period.

 - Domestic firewood on public land is a limited resource that needs to be carefully managed.
 It is important for forest health, wildlife habitat, public safety and the sustainability of firewood resources that local communities rely on, that they are managed this way.